 - Previous reduced or failed fertilisation in an IVF attempt.

 This is a relatively new form of infertility treatment.

 For women with polycystic ovarian disease (PCO or PCOS/PCOD), there maybe side-effects (including ovarian hyperstimulation syndrome, OHSS) when being treated by standard IVF technology.
 This is because the polycystic ovary is sensitive to the drugs that we use for ovarian stimulation, often resulting in over or under response (no or few eggs collected through to too many eggs collected).

 IVM can be used as an alternative for these women.
 In this treatment little or no ovarian stimulation is required and the eggs are collected from the ovary when they are small and quite immature.
 The eggs are then placed in special culture solutions in the laboratory to mature.
 Once matured they can be fertilised and developed to suitable stage embryos for transfer back to the uterus.

-As this is a new form of technology, it must be realised that there is little long-term data on its use.
-The pregnancy and live-birth rates at this stage tend to be less than traditional IVF.
 This is also a technique that can be used for women to freeze eggs or embryos prior to embarking on chemotherapy for breast cancer as they may want to limit the ovarian stimulation performed.

 There are certain situations where it may be advantageous to know part of the genetic make-up of the embryo prior to deciding to transfer it back to the uterine cavity.
 The patient is treated using IVF and when the embryos are three or five days old, one or more cells are extracted (“embryo biopsy”) and tested for either specific genes or a variety of chromosomes.
 The two types of genetic testing can be summarized as follows: